smartcontractkit/chainlink-automation/docs/PSEUDOCODE.md

         update median block number with observation latest add observation id samples to sampled id list

-    for each attributedObservation
     for each flattened check pipeline result
-            if check pipeline result is not in observation decrement count for check pipeline result

-    for each flattened check pipeline result
-        if count is greater than 0
+        if count is greater than f+1
             add to outcome

     flatten and dedupe sampled ids